 “Right.
 Shion Myosotis.”—Alice remembered her well.

-Shion was a kind and simple woman who Alice had diagnosed with a depressive disorder—possibly one partially affected by the weather and seasons.
-It wasn’t an uncommon find in Ophiuchus as many war veterans took up the peacekeeping occupation.
-Although Shion had admitted to having suicidal ideations, her mental health had improved with time.
-Shion had turned out to be a simple but very kind woman who seemed to take everyday with stride.
-So when Alice had heard news of her ‘suicide,’ she had been in utter disbelief.
+So, when Alice had heard news of Shion’s ‘suicide,’ Alice had been in utter disbelief.
 It had come out of the blue—Shion had shown almost no signs of that intention at all.
-Plus, Shion planning a suicide in such a public space seemed unlikely.
-Those matters were usually done privately as the attempter usually didn’t want to draw the attention and worry others.
-In the end it still had been another failure, another nail in the coffin.
+Additionally, Shion planning a suicide in such a public space seemed unlikely.
+Those matters were usually done privately as the attempter typically didn’t want to draw the attention and worry others.
+In the end… it still had been another failure, another nail in the coffin.

 “She was… almost like a mentor to me,” Talib admitted.
 “We didn’t speak often, but whenever I came across her in the lunchroom, she always had good advice to give.”